ViamHealth/portal/README.md

 The setup is ready for Nginx + PHP-FPM based webserver installation.

 The ops folder has the nginx/nginx.conf and php/php.ini which if you replace in your setup should work absolutely fine.

+Make sure you have dev.viam.com as the virtual host on your local.
+The whole setup assumes that you have dev.viam.com.

 3. Requirements
 ------------------